CalinRadoni/pax-devices/docs/DevDocs/index.rst

 To build it run :command:`make html` in project's :file:`docs` directory.

-Building from Visual Studio code
+Building from Visual Studio Code
 -------------------------------------------------------------------------------

 In project's root directory create the :file:`.vscode/tasks.json` file with the following content: